NeeleshRambally/gg-movie-api/Movie/README.md

 Databse information
 A postgres RDS database has been used as a datastore.

-More information on project , cloud infrastructure and design decisions can be found here :
+More information on project , cloud infrastructure  and design decisions are found in attached file :